George Kish

-Professor George Kish (1914–1989) was an internationally recognized authority known for work in geography and the history of cartography.
+Professor George Kish (November 24, 1914 – July 11, 1989, born György Kiss) was an internationally recognized authority known for work in geography and the history of cartography.
 His professional papers are held at the Bentley Historical Library in Ann Arbor.

 Kish was affiliated with the University of Michigan, Ann Arbor, for 46 years as a teacher and researcher.
 He came to the University in 1939 as a research assistant in geography and was appointed an instructor of geography in 1943.
 He was promoted to professor in 1956, and was named the William Herbert Hobbs distinguished Professor of Geography in 1981.

 Kish was a Fulbright Research Professor in Italy in 1951–1952, and again in 1963.
 He lectured at the United Nations University in Cambridge, the Stockholm School of Economics, and the Academy of Sciences of both Poland and Hungary, and at universities in Rome, Florence, Naples, Bari, London, Oxford, and Liège.
 He was the curator of maps at the William L. Clements Library for several years.